The real college crisis: Student debt drags down economy

 WASHINGTON — The college admissions scandal may have driven the conversation about higher education this week, but away from the headlines the far bigger story is student loan debt and what it is doing to a generation of Americans.

-Homeownership fell across all age groups by about four percentage points, but the Millennial drop was much steeper.
+Homeownership fell across all age groups by about 4 percentage points, but the millennial drop was much steeper.

 But the numbers look very different in that study when you break it down into categories.

-Note: CORRECTION (March 17, 2019, 1:17 p.m.
-ET): A previous version of this article misstated the office currently held by Bernie Sanders.
-He is a senator from Vermont, not a representative.